websanco/liferay-learn/docs/commerce/2.x/en/promoting-products/creating-a-discount.md

 ### Configuring Coupon Codes

-1. If using a coupon code, switch the _Use Coupon Code_ toggle to _Yes_.
+If using a coupon code,

+1. Wwitch the _Use Coupon Code_ toggle to _Yes_.
 1. Enter the following:

     * **Coupon Code**: spring-sale